wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 -------------------------------

 .. image:: images/radio-programming/select-bridge-model-mode.png
+  :alt: Highlights the Radio and Mode dropdown boxes.

 1. Select which radio you are configuring using the drop-down list.
 2. Select which operating mode you want to configure.
 For most cases, the default selection of 2.4GHz Access Point will be sufficient.
 If your computers support it, the 5GHz AP mode is recommended, as 5GHz is less congested in many environments.